Indus river dolphin: Conservation status

-The Indus river dolphin is listed by the IUCN as endangered on their Red List of Threatened Species and by the U.S. government National Marine Fisheries Service under the U.S. Endangered Species Act.
+It is listed as Endangered on the IUCN Red List, and by the U.S. government National Marine Fisheries Service under the U.S. Endangered Species Act.
 It is the second most endangered cetacean in the world.
 As of 2017 it is estimated that there are only about 1,800 individuals remaining (up from 1,200 estimated in 2001).
-A demonstrable increase in the main river population of the Indus subspecies between 1974 and 2008 may have been driven by permanent immigration from upstream tributaries, where the species no longer occurs.Today, the species is only found between the Jinnah and Kotri barrages of the Indus.
+A demonstrable increase in the main river population of the Indus subspecies between 1974 and 2008 may have been driven by permanent immigration from upstream tributaries, where the species no longer occurs.
+According to an estimation survey conducted by the Wildlife Institute of India, there are only three individuals found in the Beas River.

-There are many threats to their survival.
-Reckless and extensive fishing that reduces their prey availability is a large factor.
-Also, they are sometimes accidentally entangled in the fishing nets which can cause fatalities.
-Deforestation that occurs along the river basin is causing sedimentation which degrades the dolphin's habitat.
-Another factor in their decline is the construction of cross-river structures such as dams and barrages.
-These are a problem because they cause more isolation in the already small sub-populations.
-Lastly, human induced water pollution is a major threat factor.
-This pollution is usually in the form of either industrial and human waste, or agricultural run-off containing high amounts of chemical fertilizers and poisonous pesticides.
+It is threatened by extensive fishing that reduces their prey availability.
+Accidentally entangling in fishing nets causes fatalities.
+Deforestation along the river basins is causing sedimentation which degrades the dolphin's habitat.
+Another factor for its decline is the construction of cross-river structures such as dams and barrages causing more isolation of the already small sub-populations.
+A major threat is human induced water pollution through industrial and human waste, or agricultural run-off containing high amounts of chemical fertilizers and poisonous pesticides.

 Studies suggest that a better understanding of this species ecology is needed in order to develop good conservation plans.
-Regular monitoring is also a necessity to assess the population's status and factors causing its decline.
-There are currently several organizations that are helping to conserve the Indus dolphin.
-The World Wildlife Fund (WWF) is involved in rescue missions and helping to reduce pollution in the river.
+Regular monitoring is necessary to assess the population's status and factors causing its decline.
 A satellite tagging effort was begun in 2022.
-In addition, WWF Pakistan is assisting in educating the public, and have arranged training courses for many institutions.